Health Records in the ACT

 What are my obligations in keeping health records?
 How should health records be stored?

 If the consumer was under the age of 18 when the information was collected, the information must be stored until the day they turn 25.
-If the consumer was over the age of 18 when the information was collected, the information must be stored for seven years, dated from the last time the consumer received a service at your organisation.
+If the consumer was over the age of 18 when the information was collected, the information must be stored for seven years, dated from the last time the consumer received a service at the organisation.

 The Act requires you to store health records in a way to ensure that the records are reasonably protected against loss, unauthorised access, modification, disclosure or misuse.
 Measures taken could include physically locking access to physical records and password protecting and keeping a secure backup of electronic records.